 Fixes literal backslash escaping, enhances other special chars escaping & updates test.

-#20 Updated by Lucas Di Pentima about 1 month ago
+#20 Updated by Lucas Di Pentima almost 3 years ago

 Updates at a974fc22e